Ludenous1/TK7_SK_CH/README.md

 <details>
   <summary>Details</summary>

-+ `Scene setup`: Adjusts the scene units based on the info Dennis provided on the original [custom mesh guide](https://tekkenmods.com/guide/51/importing-custom-meshes-to-tekken-7-using-blender).
++ `Scene setup`: Adjusts the scene units based on the info Dennis provided on the original [custom mesh import guide](https://tekkenmods.com/guide/51/importing-custom-meshes-to-tekken-7-using-blender).
 + `FBX Export`: Exports an active armature with the appropriate export settings for Tekken7 as long as the blend file is saved and there's only one armature on the scene.
 + `Merge bones to`: Merges the weights of the bones to each bones' `parents` or to the `active` bone (the last selected bone).
 The bones need to be selected in edit mode.
 + `Apply Pose`: Applies the pose of the active armature.